-Handling Commitments Respectful Treatment We treat all complainants with courtesy, respect and act with integrity.
+Effective Complaint Handling Commitments Respectful Treatment We treat all complainants with courtesy, respect and act with integrity.
 Complaints and feedback are handled in a fair, objective and unbiased manner.
 No unfair treatment or detriment will result from having complained.
 Information and Accessibility We make it easy and accessible for complainants to make a complaint and we can help with this process.
 Good communication We promptly acknowledge receipt of a complaint or feedback and provide updates at regular intervals and advise if there are any delays in resolving the complaint.
 Taking ownership The staff who manage complaints are appropriately trained and skilled.
 The complainant will be advised where the complaint or feedback is transferred to another person or team.
 Timeliness We do our best to deal with complaints in a timely manner.
 Differing levels of seriousness, urgency and complexity of complaints received are acknowledged and will be taken into consideration in the management of the complaint.
 Unavoidable delays in dealing with complaints will be communicated to the complainant with reasons as to the delay.
 Transparency All complaints are recorded and reported on as part of a commitment to continuous improvement.
 Data includes the number of complaints received and finalised, issues raised and improvement action taken.

-Tiered approach The tiered approach to complaint handling involves the following levels: 1.
-Level one: - rese olution by frontline staff 2.
-Level two: - internal review 3.
-Level three: - external review Avenues for making a complaint or There are a number Services.
-These includ of avenues to provide feedback about Court e: providing compliments, court location/sheriff centre); ouggootiono by telephone;
+Tiered approach The tiered approach to complaint handling involves the following levels:

+- 1. Level one: resolution by frontline staff

+- 2. Level two: internal review

+- 3. Level three: external review

+Avenues for

+making aThere are a number of avenues to provide feedback about Court

+Services.
+These include: